 Disclaimer: Please note that the information provided in this blog is intended for general guidance and should not be considered as a replacement for professional legal services.
 It is important to be aware that laws pertaining to property management may change, rendering this information outdated by the time you read it.

-When a landlord is renting their property out to a tenant in Tennessee, there is always the possibility that they will have to legally remove a tenant.
-A landlord can expect the Tennessee eviction process to take anywhere between four to eight weeks depending on the violation committed.
+When a landlord rents out their property to tenants in Tennessee, there is always the possibility that they may need to legally remove a tenant.

 Legal Reason

-Landlords have to have a legally justifiable reason to remove tenants from a unit they rent and start the eviction process.
-According to Tennessee eviction laws, these reasons include:
+A landlord has to have a legally justifiable reason to remove a tenant from a unit they rent and start the eviction process or they could face an eviction lawsuit.
+According to Tennessee's laws, the reasons a landlord can take action include:

-• If the tenant fails to make rental payments
+- If the tenant fails to make a rental payment

 Eviction Notice

-Once a landlord has a legal justification to evict a tenant from their rental unit, a landlord has to serve the tenant relevant notice.
-The written notice must be specific to the lease violation they have committed.
-Tennessee eviction laws also state that the notice must tell the tenant what they must do within the notice period if they want to avoid eviction.
+Once a landlord has a legal justification to evict a tenant from their rental unit, the landlord must serve the tenant with a relevant eviction notice.
+This written notice must specifically address the lease infringement the tenant has committed, including "other lease violations" that may apply.

 Non Payment of Rent

-For tenants who stop paying rent, landlords must serve them a 14-Day Notice to Pay if they wish to remove them from the rental unit.
+For a Tennessee tenant who stops paying rent, the landlord must serve them a 14-Day Notice to Pay if they wish to remove them from the rental unit.
 Rent payments become late after its 5 days past-due according to Tennessee law.

-The notice gives the tenants the option to pay the unpaid rent within 14 days to avoid getting evicted.
-If the tenant chooses to continue not paying rent and still remains on the unit, a landlord can move to court.
+The notice gives the Tennessee tenant the option to pay the unpaid rent within 14 days to avoid getting evicted.
+If the tenant chooses to continue not paying rent and still remains on the rental unit, a landlord can move to court through an eviction lawsuit.

 Lease Agreement Violations

-The Tennessee landlord-tenant laws also allow landlords to remove their tenants due to violations committed against lease agreements.
+The Tennessee landlord-tenant laws also allow the landlord to remove their tenant due to violations committed against lease agreements.
 Some states categorize violations as either curable or incurable.
-However, this is not the case in Tennessee, as Tennessee eviction laws consider all lease agreement violations as incurable.
+However, this is not the case in Tennessee, as Tennessee eviction laws consider all lease agreement infringements as incurable.

-The only exception to this is if the lease violation involves property damage.
-If the tenant pays for the costs of repairs within the 14-day window, a landlord must stop further eviction proceedings against them.
+The only exception to this is if the lease infringement involves property damage.
+If the Tennessee tenant pays for the costs of repairs within the 14-day window, landlords must stop further eviction proceedings against them.
 All other lease violations lead directly to eviction.

 The following are examples of lease violations that you can use the 14-Day Notice for: